Last updated: July 1, 2026

 The I amsterdam City Card includes 70+ museums, unlimited public transport (trams, buses, metro), a free canal cruise, and discounts at some restaurants and shops.

 Important exclusions: the Anne Frank House is not included and must be booked separately.
 The Van Gogh Museum is also not included in the current official City Card FAQ, even though many travelers still assume it is.
-Always check the live inclusion list before buying.
+Check the live inclusion list before buying.

-Amsterdam verdict: The card still can be good value, but the math is weaker than it looks if you were counting on Van Gogh or Anne Frank House.
-It works best when you will use the included Rijksmuseum, several other included museums, the canal cruise, and GVB transport over a short, museum-heavy stay.
+Amsterdam verdict.
+The card can still be good value, but the math is weaker than it looks if you were counting on Van Gogh or Anne Frank House.
+It works best when you’ll use the included Rijksmuseum, several other included museums, the canal cruise, and GVB transport over a short, museum-heavy stay.

 Roma Pass